Toward Personalized LLM-Powered Agents: Foundations, Evaluation, and Future Directions: Profile Modeling

 \section{Profile Modeling}

-Profile modeling defines the fundamental identity of an agent, including its intrinsic attributes, behavioral tendencies, and operational boundaries \citep{luo2025large}.
-In general-purpose agents, this identity is either static or pre-defined externally,established through fixed role instructions and domain expertise \citep{zhang2024aflow,wu2024autogen}.
-In personalized LLM-powered agents, however, profile modeling becomes user-aware and adaptive, incorporating information about the user and dynamically adjusting the agent’s role.
-To capture this bidirectional relationship, we discuss personalization from two perspectives: \textit{user profile modeling} and \textit{agent role definition}.
+In general-purpose agent systems, profiles are primarily used to define the agent itself, including its intrinsic attributes, behavioral tendencies, and operational boundaries \citep{luo2025large}.
+Such identities are often static or externally specified through fixed role instructions, domain expertise, or pre-defined functional assignments \citep{zhang2024aflow,wu2024autogen}.
+In PLAs, however, profile modeling becomes explicitly user-centered, modeling the user and dynamically shaping how the agent positions itself when carrying out tasks for that user.
+In this sense, profile modeling serves as the foundational layer of PLAs, linking user understanding with agent role configuration.
+Accordingly, we discuss profile modeling from two complementary perspectives: \textit{user profile modeling} and \textit{agent role definition}.